neptune-ai/neptune-client-experimental/README.md

 # Neptune Fetcher

-Neptune Fetcher is a Python package designed for efficient data fetching and manipulation from Neptune projects and runs.
+Neptune Fetcher is a Python package designed for efficient fetching and manipulation of data from Neptune projects and runs.
 It provides classes and methods for interacting with Neptune data in a read-only manner.

 ## Installation
 ```bash